 Most Yieldstreet offerings have a minimum $10,000 initial investment.
 However, some investments may start at $1,000.
 While it’s not “cheap” to invest with Yieldstreet, you’re investing in multi-million dollar projects.

 - Single-family rental homes

 - Short-term small business financing

 The easing of crowdfund investing rules in 2012 and technology advances make it possible to invest in non-liquid physical assets.
 You lend money to borrowers and can earn returns that exceed the average stock market or bank account returns.

 Most assets require an investment commitment between six months and five years.
 You won’t be able to “buy today and sell tomorrow” like stocks.

 In exchange for the medium-term investment commitments, you can earn potentially higher annual returns than the stock market.
 Most Yieldstreet offerings have a target annual interest rate between 8% and 13%.
 In contrast, the historical S&P 500 annual return is approximately 7%.

 Who Can Invest On Yieldstreet?

-Only accredited investors can invest with Yieldstreet.
+Only accredited investors can invest in single offerings whereas there are other products available for all investors.
 You can qualify as an accredited investor with a $200,000 annual income ($300,000 for couples) for two consecutive years.
 Having a $1 million net worth (excluding your primary residence) is another qualifying reason.

 You will need to show proof of income or your net worth to start investing with Yieldstreet.